coveooss/pretty-typescript/README.md

 }
 ```

-In bonus, you get these errors:
+In bonus, you get this error:

 ```
-[11:46:23] [gulp-tslint] error verybad.ts[3, 7]: name must be in pascal case [11:46:23] [gulp-tslint] error verybad.ts[4, 11]: variable name must be in camelcase or uppercase
+[11:46:23] [gulp-tslint] error verybad.ts[3, 7]: name must be in pascal case
 ```

 ## Usage